‘I need help:’ Donation jar stolen at fundraiser for young mother who had legs, fingers amputated

 With a few more surgeries in her future, Brazil said she was hopeful she'd be able to get prosthetics so she could get back to work and provide for her family.
 However, they're costly, on top of her mounting hospital bills.

-“I need help,” said Brazil.
-“I’ not afraid to say it.
-I need help.”
+"I need help," said Brazil.
+"I'm not afraid to say it.
+I need help."

 A GoFundMe.com account was created to help her.

-“Now that I’m in that situation, I know I can do it,” said Brazil. ” I gottta still be that role model for my kids.
-I want everyone to know it’ s possible.”
+"Now that I'm in that situation, I know I can do it," said Brazil. " I gotta still be that role model for my kids.
+I want everyone to know it' s possible."

 CLICK HERE to access the GoFundMe.com account.